-The college admissions process is getting more and more competitive each year.
-In order to apply to US colleges, students usually submit an application through the Common Application or a stand-alone system that some schools have like the UCs.
+The college admissions process overwhelms many students each year.
+In order to apply to US colleges, students usually submit an application through the Common Application.
+If not, you’ll usually see similar stand-alone system, like the UC’s.
 For the Common Application, students submit a central essay and a supplemental application with additional essays.
-In this article, we will review the basics for submitting applications and the three most common pitfalls students make when writing essays.
+In this article, we will review the basics for submitting applications, and common pitfalls students make when writing college admissions essays.

 Basics for submitting applications

 We recommend most students to apply to between 10 – 15 colleges.
 77% of high school students applied to 3 or more colleges and this number is exponentially increasing each year.
-With no downside to applying to more colleges expect the application fee (which can be waived in financial need) and more work, students are choosing to put in more effort for the possibility of gaining acceptance to more target and reach colleges.
-We wrote this Huffington Post article on how to exactly select the number of schools and the type of schools to apply to.
+Officially, there is no downside to applying to more colleges; but you can always expect the application fee (which may be waived in financial need) and plenty more work.
+Today, students are choosing to put in more effort for the possibility of gaining acceptance to more colleges.
+However, planning out your strategy and avoiding redundant or unnecessary work is key to reducing stress and improving quality.

 Tips for different essay prompts